c5sire/ace2fastq/cran-comments.md

 ## Resubmission
-* added tempdir() to README as pointed out by CRAN reviewer
+* changed CRAN URL to canonical form
+* No DOI for method paper yet available

 ## Resubmission
 * added tempdir() to README as pointed out by CRAN reviewer